Name, headquarters and duration

 Board of Directors

-1. The Board of Directors, elected by the General Assembly, is composed of three members, one being President and two Vice-Presidents.
+1. The Board of Directors, elected by the General Assembly, is composed of five members, one President, two Vice-Presidents and two Members.

 2. The Board is entrusted with the social, administrative and financial management of the Association, and with its representation in court and before any public or private persons.